-I love the glimpse of the twin peaks of Bodmin Moor that is to be had from our nearby ancient hill fort of Castle an Dinas here in Mid Cornwall.
-It was on a bright early spring day that I was last there and collected the references that led to this painting I’m calling Vision of moorland through the trees.
-It was only during the painting process back at the studio, complex as it was for this particular piece, that I came to realise the significance of what I was portraying – the importance of focusing on the vivid prospect ahead, no matter what seems to obscure it from where I stand.
-In my case at present the experience of managing pain and managing the medications that are required to do so, asserts itself in my foreground.
-The spikiness and earthiness of these trees became the necessary foil for the almost ethereal heights beyond, the streaks of fields and woods providing a transition between the two.
+I love the glimpse of twin peaks on Bodmin Moor that is to be had from our nearby ancient hill fort of Castle an Dinas here in Mid Cornwall.
+It was on a bright early spring day that I was last there and collected the references that led to this painting that I call Vision of moorland through the trees.
+It was only during the painting process back at the studio, complex as it was for this particular piece, that I came to realise the significance of what I was portraying – the importance of focusing on my goals in life, no matter what seems to obscure them from where I stand.
+In my case at present the experience of managing the pain arising from secondary bone cancer and of managing the medications that are required to do so, asserts itself in my foreground.
+The spikiness and earthiness of these trees is the necessary foil for the distant, almost ethereal heights beyond and for the fields and woods that provide a transition between the two.